 As the Director of Federal Student Aid's Operations Performance Division (OPD), I welcome you to the Default Management Web site.

-In February 2012, schools began receiving both a 2-year and 3- year cohort default rate.
-Schools will continue to receive two sets of rates until 2014 when only the FY 2011 3-year cohort default rates are released.
-This web site has been updated to seamlessly integrate the publication of both the 2-year and 3-year cohort default rates while providing default-related information, references, and resources for these rates in one location.
+In February 2012, schools began receiving both a 2-year and 3-year cohort default rate.
+This is the final year that schools will receive two sets of rates.
+Next year, in 2014, only the 3-year cohort default rates will be released; 2-year rates will no longer be calculated.
+This web site integrates the publication of both the 2-year and 3-year cohort default rates while providing default-related information, references, and resources for these rates in one location.

 OPD calculates draft and official 2-year and 3-year cohort default rates, disseminates the rates to schools electronically and allows schools the ability to challenge/appeal the rates since both benefits and sanctions apply to particular cohort default rate thresholds.
 Guaranty agency and lender cohort default rates are also calculated and disseminated by OPD; however, this Web site pertains only to school cohort default rates and associated issues including default prevention.

 I invite you to peruse the question and answer section in which we include our most frequently asked questions.
-This section has been updated to include questions on 3-year cohort default rates.
+This section includes questions on 3-year cohort default rates.
 Should you need any further information regarding school cohort default rates, please contact our hotline at (202) 377-4259 or e-mail us at email@example.com.

 In addition to cohort default rate assistance, Federal Student Aid provides default prevention support for schools.
 For questions related to default prevention, contact firstname.lastname@example.org.
 For consolidated delinquency and default prevention resources, refer to the Default Prevention Resource Information Web page.